2009 Azerbaijani constitutional referendum

 A constitutional referendum was held in Azerbaijan on 18 March 2009.
-It consisted of 29 measures voted on separately; the most controversial were a measure to abolish presidential term limits and a measure to greatly restrict press freedom.
+The referendum, initiated by the authoritarian Ilham Aliyev regime, asked the voters whether they approved of 29 measures.
+The most controversial were a measure to abolish presidential term limits, enabling Aliyev to run for president beyond two terms, and a measure to greatly restrict press freedom.

 The measures passed, with approval of measures between 87.14% and 91.76%, disapproval between 4.59% and 7.24% and invalid votes between 3.64% and 5.70%; turnout was 71.08%.
+The referendum was marred by fraud.